2 Days in Dublin Itinerary: A Perfect Weekend in Dublin, Ireland

 Getting Euros in Dublin

-Ireland’s currency is the Euro (check current conversion rates on XE.com).
 If the Euro is not your home currency, the easiest (and cheapest) way to get Euros is to use your debit card at an ATM – the conversion rate will be better here than what you’ll get from one of the currency exchanges at the airport.

 Consider using a bank that offers no foreign transaction fees and ATM fee rebates such as Charles Schwab.
 Also, make sure to inform your bank that you’ll be traveling so that the bank’s fraud detection system knows that a leprechaun didn’t steal your identity!

-ATMs are all over Dublin and are easy to find.
 When possible, use ATMs located at banks as this makes it easier to retrieve your card if it happens to be eaten by the ATM.
 Local banks such as HSBC, KBC, Ulster Bank, and AIB are scattered around the Dublin streets.

 TIP: Sometimes when paying with a credit card, you will be given the option to be charged in Euros or US Dollars.
 ALWAYS CHOOSE EUROS – the exchange rate to dollars will not be in your favor!